christo-auer/eilmeldung/README.md

 ### Article Actions

 These commands support a **scope parameter** to target specific articles:
-- `.` or omitted — current article only
+- `.` or omitted: current article only
-- `%` — all articles
+- `%`: all articles
-- Any query — all articles matching the query
+- Any query: all articles matching the query

 | Command | Syntax | Context | Description |
 |---------|--------|---------|-------------|